forsurf99/gcd-009-project/README.md

 Most of the coding along with inline documentation should be self-explainatory.
 From the viewpoing of good coding practices, this code can be easily broken down into multiple functions.
-However the script implements all the tasks in a big monolithic code for the easy readability for the grader.
+However the script implements all the tasks in a big monolithic code to improve readability for the grader.

 It is also assumed that the original data set and all other files are included in the folder "UCI HAR Dataset" and this folder is directly copied into the 'working directory'.
 The file paths in the script are hardcoded